MicrosoftDocs/azure-devops-docs/docs/organizations/security/restrict-invitations.md

 ---
-title: Restrict Team and Project administrators from inviting new users
+title: Restrict Team and Project Administrators from inviting new users
 titleSuffix: Azure DevOps Services
 description: Learn how to manage the policy that allows Team and Project Administrators to invite new users to Azure DevOps Services. ms.assetid: